-As the recoverable amount was higher than the carrying value in the case of the certain properties and the recoverable amount was lower than the carrying value of certain properties, the Group has recorded a net impairment loss (net of reversal of impairment loss recorded in the past) of AED 0.93 million during the year (2021: impairment gain AED 0.56 million) A change of +/- 5% to 10% in various assumptions would result in a further change in the fair value of the impaired investment properties in the range of -7.5% and +7.8%.
+As the recoverable amount was higher than the carrying value of the properties, the Group has not recorded any impairment loss in the year 2023 (2022: impairment reversal (gain) AED 0.93 million recorded).
+In the case of investment properties impaired in the past, a change of +/- 5% to 10% in values of key assumptions, would result in a further change in the fair values in the range of -7.5% and +7.5%.